MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -ShowPeoplePickerGroupSuggestionsForIB

-The ShowPeoplePickerGroupSuggestionsForIB setting (defaulted to false) will allow to show group suggestions for IB in the people picker.
+The ShowPeoplePickerGroupSuggestionsForIB setting (defaulted to false) allows showing group suggestions for information barriers (IBs) in the People Picker.

 ```yaml
 Type: Boolean